Do you remember A Softer World? This is one of their comics that sticks with me.

 Tiktok served the viewer.
 TikTok learned what I wanted to see and pushed me to people and content I enjoyed.

+Instagram serves AI slop and ads.
 YouTube serves you pizza after you order pizza.
+Twitter doesnt deserve a mention.

 I’ll miss my friends on TikTok.
 Their stories.
 The snippets of their lives.